Link copied to clipboard!

 It can often be difficult to tell if the news you watch is biased.
 If you have settled on a news channel, it’s usually because you trust the information you are gaining.
 Unfortunately, many trust the information they are hearing because it confirms what they already believe.
 This is referred to as “confirmation bias.”
 It is important to challenge your beliefs and get third-party verification that what you are hearing is the full story.
 This is why we recommend using Biasly to compare different news stories side-by-side using our bias ratings to figure out what both sides think of a political issue.

-Even though Biasly gave The Blaze a right-leaning 68% score, political bias does vary by article and author, although this source does significantly favor conservatives.
+Even though Biasly gave The Blaze a Very Conservative score, political bias does vary by article and author, although this source does significantly favor conservatives.
 General news articles are renowned for being less biased than opinion pieces; other articles kinds will naturally have more or less bias.
 However, it is important to recognize the style of the author and in what way information is presented to the reader.
 Although every story you read will be biased to some extent, some articles stick to the facts more closely than others.
 For this reason, it’s crucial to utilize Biasly’s News Check to identify the bias of the articles you read.

 Most Popular